-Area challenges for availability need to be rebutted with evidence that service is available for all BSLs within the census block group (e.g., by network diagrams that show fiber or hybrid fiber-coaxial (HFC) infrastructure or customer subscribers).
+Area challenges for availability need to be rebutted in whole or by location with evidence that service is available for all BSLs within the census block group (e.g., by network diagrams that show fiber or hybrid fiber-coaxial (HFC) infrastructure or by subscriber information).
 If an ISP serves only part of the census block group, it may submit a rebuttal explaining such and providing rebuttal evidence with respect to all of its locations in the challenged blocks.
 CAO will resolve each challenge on a location-by-location basis.
-For fixed wireless service, the challenge system will offer a representative, random sample of no fewer than 10 locations in the area in contention, where the provider has to demonstrate service availability and speed (e.g., with a mobile test unit).12
+For fixed wireless service, the challenge system will offer a representative, random sample of no fewer than 10 locations in the area in contention, where the provider must demonstrate service availability and speed (e.g., with a mobile test unit).
+For MDU challenges, the rebuttal must show that the inside wiring is reaching all units and is of sufficient quality to support the claimed level of service for each unit.